hasaan1315/Collapsible-Sidebar-Elevvo/README.md

-# 🚀 Task 1: Collapsible Sidebar – ELEVVO Front-End Internship
+# 🚀 Level 1-Task 1: Collapsible Sidebar – ELEVVO Front-End Internship

 This repository contains my solution for **Task 1: Build a Collapsible Sidebar**, submitted as part of my **Front-End Web Development Internship** at **LVO (Elevvo)**.